Quantum memory based on concatenating surface codes and quantum Hamming codes: Large set correlations

 \section{Large set correlations}

-We also calculate the correlation coefficients between a large set and individual logical qubits, as shown in Figs.~\ref{fig:corrsets}.
-Note that $y$-axis is labeled as a set of logical qubits, while the $x$-axis is labeled for an individual logical qubit.
-A logical error is counted and labeled as 1 when every logical qubit in the set has suffered an error; for all other cases, the event is labeled as 0.
-To estimate the correlation, we repeated the simulation 20,000 times and calculated the correlation coefficients between a set of logical qubits and individual logical qubits.
-From Figs.~\ref{fig:corrsets}, we can find that the correlations between a set of logical qubits and individual logical qubits are positive in most cases.
+We also calculate the correlation coefficients between a large set of logical qubits and individual logical qubits, and the results are shown in Fig.~\ref{fig:corrsets}.
+Note that the $y$-axis is labeled as a set of logical qubits, while the $x$-axis is labeled for an individual logical qubit.
+A logical error is counted and labeled as 1 when every logical qubit in the set has suffered an error; while for all other cases, the event is labeled as 0.
+We performed 20000 rounds of simulation and estimated the correlation coefficients between a set of logical qubits and individual logical qubits.
+From Fig.~\ref{fig:corrsets} we can find that the correlations between a set of logical qubits and individual logical qubits are positive for most cases.

 \begin{widetext}

 \end{widetext}